What Is A Balance Transfer Credit Card?

 How Do The Monthly Costs Of A Debt Consolidation Loan Compare To Balance Transfers?

-A debt consolidation loan gives you the opportunity to choose the length of your loan term, instead of having the credit card company impose one on you through an introductory period.
+A debt consolidation loan gives you the opportunity to choose the length of your loan term, instead of going by the credit card company’s introductory period.
 If you have $7,000 in debt, you can choose your monthly payment accordingly:

-You can see that choosing your own term will have a major impact on your ability to put together a sustainable budget.
+You can see that choosing your own term can have a major impact on your ability to put together a sustainable budget.

 What Are The Advantages Of Using A Personal Loan For Debt Consolidation?